chriskyle/note-taker-mcp/example.AGENTS.md

 - You are about to traverse many files, apply multiple edits, or run a long investigation.

 ### When to read notes
-- At the start of each user request: `notes-mcp.search_notes` using the main entities/goals.
+- At the start of each user request: `note-taker-mcp.search_notes` using the main entities/goals.
 - During long tasks: re-read notes at natural phase boundaries (after investigation, before edits, before final response).
 - If you feel uncertain about a previously derived detail, read notes rather than re-deriving from memory.